doo/scanbot-barcode-scanner-sdk-example-react-native/README.md

 Starting from Scanbot React Native Barcode SDK v4.0.0, the required minimum version for React Native is v0.68+.

-You can find the latest example project under the folder `0.72+`.
+You can find the latest example project under the folder `latest`.
 This project will be updated frequently with the latest Scanbot SDK and React Native updates.

 The previous example project is located inside the folder `0.64.4`.
 This project uses Scanbot React Native Barcode SDK v3.7.0 and React Native v0.64.4.